- Home-to-hospital transfers are safer with pre-dispatch clinical triage.

 - Address access and destination readiness are part of medical planning.

 Home-to-hospital transport can look simple, but it includes medical, operational, and communication decisions that directly affect patient safety.
-WHO statistics underline why this matters for older patients: "adults older than 60 years of age suffer the greatest number of fatal falls" [2], and "by 2030, 1 in 6 people in the world will be aged 60 years or over" [3].
+World Health Organization (WHO) statistics underline why this matters for older patients: "adults older than 60 years of age suffer the greatest number of fatal falls" [2], and "by 2030, 1 in 6 people in the world will be aged 60 years or over" [3].

 Traffic and building access conditions can change transfer timing in İstanbul.
 The team verifies route hazards through KGM's Real-Time Road Conditions feed before dispatch [4], and the chosen vehicle class follows Article 5 of the Ambulance Services Regulation (8 January 2025) [1][5].